python/cpython/Doc/library/symtable.rst

 .. class:: Class

    A namespace of a class.
-This class inherits :class:`SymbolTable`.
+This class inherits from :class:`SymbolTable`.

    .. method:: get_methods()